-The Longleaf Partners Funds are subject to stock market risk, meaning stocks in the Fund may fluctuate in response to developments at individual companies or due to general market and economic conditions.
-Also, because the Funds generally invest in 15 to 25 companies, share value could fluctuate more than if a greater number of securities were held.
-Mid-cap stocks held by the Funds may be more volatile than those of larger companies.
-With respect to the Small-Cap Fund, smaller company stocks may be more volatile with fewer financial resources than those of larger companies.
-With respect to the International and Global Funds, investing in non-U.S. securities may entail risk due to non-U.S. economic and political developments, exposure to non-U.S. currencies, and different accounting and financial standards.
-These risks may be higher when investing in emerging markets.
-Diversification does not eliminate the risk of experiencing investment losses.
+RISKS - The Fund is subject to stock market risk, meaning stocks in the Fund may fluctuate in response to developments at individual companies or due to general market and economic conditions.
+Also, because the Fund generally invests in 15 to 25 companies, share value could fluctuate more than if a greater number of securities were held.
+Mid-cap stocks held may be more volatile than those of larger companies.